-Sionna Investment Managers Inc. (“Sionna”) is an independent investment management company incorporated under the laws of Canada.
-Sionna is entirely owned by senior members of staff and the firm’s only office is located in Toronto, Ontario.
+Sionna Investment Managers Inc. (“Sionna” or the “Firm”) is an independent investment management company incorporated under the laws of Canada.
+Sionna is entirely owned by senior members of staff and the Firm’s only office is located in Toronto, Ontario.

-Sionna is registered as a portfolio manager to provide discretionary portfolio management services to its clients.
-Sionna is also registered as an investment fund manager, as Sionna is responsible for the day-to-day business and affairs of the Sionna Pooled Funds, which are sponsored by Sionna.
-Lastly, while Sionna is not in the business of trading securities generally, it has been registered in the appropriate categories in each province in Canada to enable clients to invest in the Sionna Pooled Funds managed by Sionna whether the fund is selected by Sionna under its discretion or by the client.
+Sionna is registered as a Portfolio Manager to provide discretionary portfolio management services to its Clients.
+Sionna is also registered as an Investment Fund Manager, as Sionna is responsible for the day-to-day business and affairs of the Pooled Funds, which are sponsored by Sionna.
+Lastly, while Sionna is not in the business of trading securities generally, it has been registered to enable Clients to invest in the Pooled Funds managed by Sionna whether the Pooled Fund is selected by Sionna under its discretion or by the Client.

-Under securities regulations, Sionna, in each of its registrant roles, is required to identify material conflicts of interest that would be expected to arise between Sionna (including each individual, acting on its behalf) and its clients.
+Under securities regulations, Sionna, in each of its registrant roles, is required to identify material conflicts of interest which would be expected to arise between Sionna (including each individual, acting on its behalf) and its Clients.
 Further, if a reasonable investor would expect to be informed of the nature and extent of an identified conflict of interest, Sionna must do so.
-The purpose of this Conflicts of Interest Disclosure Statement is to provide Sionna clients with a description of such conflicts as a registrant firm with roles as advisor, investment fund manager and dealer might encounter and the measures Sionna has taken to prevent, avoid and mitigate such conflicts.
+The purpose of this Conflicts of Interest Disclosure Statement is to provide Clients with a description of such conflicts as a registrant firm with roles as advisor, investment fund manager and dealer might encounter and the measures Sionna has taken to prevent, avoid, and mitigate such conflicts.